wesrobinson12/stick-tennis/README.md

 ### Difficulty Settings

-Create an easy, medium, and hard setting that dictates speed and the ball and paddles.
+Create an easy, medium, and hard setting that dictates speed of the ball and paddles.
 Another option would be to adjust maximum bounce angle.